The Grand Magus Tournament

 The Age of Gears and Elements is the current age and has lasted over seventeen centuries.
 It followed the Age of Heroes, which is also known as "the Great War", and is sometimes referred to as "the Great Peace".following the events of the Great War.
 A great number of powerful mages had trouble dealing with the peace and grew restless in their inaction.
 However, demand for magic has only ever grown throughout the ages, so smaller magus tournaments were set up by the Hall of Lake Rahn, until the Yamato emperor Kinemon Taira seized this opportunity to construct the grand Taira Coliseum on the side of Tenbashirazan by carving out an artificial plateau.
 This is whereto he summoned mages from all over the world, personally inviting leaders of the remaining powerful organizations and nations on Aqualon to take part in both the festivities and the following bidding war to get a hold of the newest and most impressive talents.

-A shaku is about 1/3 metersmoat separating her side and that of her opponent, who was approaching from the other side of the coliseum, too far away for now to recognize any distinct features.
+A shaku is about 1/3 metersmoat separating her half and that of her opponent, who was approaching from the other side of the coliseum, too far away, for now, to recognize any distinct features.
 The light blinded her as Sakura stepped outside, and her stomach turned as she saw the enormous stands around her, towering into the sky, packed to burst with people, all screaming, cheering.
 Nervously, she touched the different prayer tags she had hidden in her kimono and obi.
-Her opponent looked like a tall Middlish man, and strangely, he wore many coats.
-She had heard that Middlish mages did not use prayer tags but instead called the elements forth using ancient words of power.
+Her opponent looked like a tall Middlish man, and strangely, he wore many cloaks.
+She had heard that Middlish mages did not use prayer tags like the magic users of Yamato, but instead called the elements forth using ancient words of power.
 She would have to be fast.
-She was surprised to see the man bow courteously, and, momentarily dumbstruck, Sakura bowed as well, more out of reflex than respect.
-Then she caught herself, hopped to the side in case he had been using the opportunity to prepare a spell, drew two tags from the folds of her clothes, and tagged them to her legs. <Speed of Wind!> she thought to herself, feeling the magic unleash from the prayer tags, wind whirling about her feet and legs.
-Wind seemed to also be the element the Middlish man was using, for his many cloaks that were of different color, cloth, and quality began to sway and wave like flags, spreading behind him as if he was a strange, ragged peacock.
-Sakura went into her knees to jump, but as she tried to push herself off, she was picked up by a force so irresistible it knocked her off her feet, rammed the air out of her lungs, and tossed her all the way back into the waiting room from which she had come, where she lay on the ground, dazed.
+She was surprised to see the man bow courteously, and, momentarily dumbstruck, Sakura bowed as well – more out of reflex than respect.
+Then, she caught herself, hopped to the side in case he had been using the opportunity to prepare a spell, drew two tags from the folds of her clothes, and slapped them to her legs. <Speed of Wind!> she thought to herself, feeling the magic unleash from the prayer tags, wind whirling about her feet and legs.
+Wind seemed to also be the element the Middlish man was using, for his many cloaks, which were of different color, cloth, and quality, began to sway and wave like flags, spreading behind him as if he was a strange, ragged peacock.
+Sakura bent her knees deep to jump out of the way, but as she tried to push herself off, she was picked up by a force so irresistible it knocked her off her feet, rammed the air out of her lungs, and tossed her all the way back into the waiting room from which she had come, where she lay on the ground, dazed.
 She had been knocked out of the arena.
 No honor, no death, just shame.